google/zetasql/docs/functions-reference.md

-# Function reference
+# Function calls

-This page explains ZetaSQL expressions, including functions and operators.
+When you call a function, specific rules may apply.
+You can also add the `SAFE.` prefix, which prevents functions from generating some types of errors.
+To learn more, see the next sections.

-# Function call rules
+## Function call rules

 The following rules apply to all functions unless explicitly indicated otherwise in the function description: